-“Pretensions of a stranger in a strange land” was originally conceived in 2003 after my first encounter with Bugge Wesseltoft, the Norwegian jazz pianist.
+“Pretensions of a stranger in a strange land” (see links below) was originally conceived in 2003 after my first encounter with Bugge Wesseltoft, the Norwegian jazz pianist.
 This style known as ‘Nu-Jazz’, amongst other numerous categories, is what I personally call ‘Scandie music’, in other words music from Scandinavia.
 It’s a bit cold and dark up there so they haven’t got much else to do but stay indoors and practice, which is maybe why they have such a special touch and ability… very technical and dare I say it… a bit on the cold side… but definitely impressive and innovative.

 My own particular slant on this sort of music is somewhat more eclectic, as I’m not a real ‘Jazzer’ in the true classical sense and I don’t like staying indoors too much.
 Nevertheless, I found this sort of stuff very interesting as it made a connection to some of my other all-time favourites like ‘Tutu’ by Mile Davis.
 Again an album which on first hearing blew me away, as did the ‘Brecker Bros’ Skunk Funk’… one of the best Jazz funk tracks ever.
 Jazz and electronics with a large dollop of ‘Groove’…!
 This was actually the turning point for me stylistically, so I had to start the never ending struggle to try to understand how to use ‘Jazz’ in my compositions.
 I still find it mind boggling to this day!
 The best all-time quote about jazz comes from the great Frank Zappa.
 “Jazz ain’t dead, it just smells funny”.
 That says it all for me.